Lindsay Imber: Sports officiating analyst

 A part-time referee and umpire, Imber in 2006 created Umpire Ejection Fantasy League, a website that tracks MLB umpire ejections.

 In 2011, the site became known as Close Call Sports, and added to its ejection tracking feature the role of analyzing and explaining rules and controversial calls.
 It has attracted the attention of several current and past MLB umpires, such as Bob Davidson, who has become a site regular.
 CloseCallSports has produced several podcasts featuring interviews with former umpires, including Davidson, Dale Scott, Jim Joyce, and others.

-In 2015, Imber published an article in the Society for American Baseball Research (SABR)'s flagship publication, The Baseball Resource Journal, about MLB's inaugural season with expanded instant replay.
+In 2015, Imber published an article in the Society for American Baseball Research (SABR)'s flagship publication, The Baseball Research Journal, about MLB's inaugural season with expanded instant replay.
 Imber also is credited as a contributing author to The SABR Book of Umpires and Umpiring, having written a chapter entitled, "'You're Out of Here' - A History of Umpire Ejections."

+In 2025, Imber was named Woman of the Year in the California State Assembly for the 44th District by Assemblymember Nick Schultz, citing her work as a sports organist, rules analyst, and service as President of the Sherman Oaks Neighborhood Council in Los Angeles.